farukgocgun/farukgocgun/README.md

 -💞️ I’m looking to collaborate on open soruce microservices projects.

--📫 You can reach me on www.omerweb.net
+-📫 You can reach me on www.omerweb.net or https://tr.linkedin.com/public-profile/in/omerfarukgocgun